LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/forms/validation-with-javascript.rst

 1. Add an event handler for the ``window`` *load* event
 2. Add an event handler for the ``form`` *submit* event
+3. Retrieve input values that need to be validated from the DOM.
-3. Check the input values using conditional statements
+4. Check the input values using conditional statements

    a.
 If the values are valid, allow the form submission
    b.
 If the values are NOT valid, inform the user and STOP form submission